 Examples of ineligible expenses include:

-- Regular expenses that a student pays outside of their internship (e.g. car payments, auto insurance, long-term medical expenses, credit card bills, etc.)
+- Car payments, auto insurance, medical expenses, credit card bills, etc.

-If you aren’t sure whether an expense is eligible or not, go ahead and include it on your scholarship application.
-We evaluate each application individually and will make a determination based on the information you provide.
+If you aren’t sure whether an expense is eligible or not, include it on your scholarship application and we will determine if it qualifies.

 Amounts and Duration